Set Up Postmark

 In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **Postmark** in **Select Email Delivery Service**, and enter these fields in **Connect Email Delivery Service**:

-- **Connection name:** an internal label, such as "Postmark Newsletter Server".
+- **Connection name:** enter an internal label, such as "Postmark Newsletter Server".

-- **Server API Token:** the token from the Postmark server settings.
+- **Server API Token:** paste the token from the Postmark server settings.

 - **Stream ID:** optional.
-Enter the stream ID only if you want to use a specific stream; otherwise leave it blank to use the default outbound stream.
+Enter the stream ID only if you want to use a specific stream; otherwise leave this field blank to use the default outbound stream.

-- **From name:** the sender name subscribers see.
+- **From name:** enter the sender name subscribers see.

-- **From email:** the verified sender address or an address on a verified domain.
+- **From email:** enter a verified sender address or an address on a verified domain.

-- **Workspaces:** the Mailrith workspaces allowed to use this Postmark sender.
+- **Workspaces:** select the Mailrith workspaces that can use this Postmark sender.

 ## Postmark Setup